To The Members of Sudal Industries Limited

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2016 (theOrder) issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the Annexure A a statement on the mattersspecified in paragraphs 3 and 4 of the Order.
+1. Pursuant to the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of Section 143 ofthe Act we give in the Annexure "A" a statement on the matters specified inparagraphs 3 and 4 of the Order.

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(f) With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(h) With respect to the matters to be included in the Auditor's report in accordancewith the rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinion and tothe best of our information and according to the explanations given to us:

-(ii) The Company did not have any long-term contracts including derivative contractsfor which there are any material foreseeable losses.
+[Refer Note No. 28] ii.
+The Company did not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses.